Osman Mohamoud (clan): Majeerteen Sultanate

-The Majeerteen Sultanate also known as Majeerteenia or Migiurtinia, was a Somali kingdom centered in the Horn of Africa.
-Ruled by Boqor Osman Mahamuud (II) during its golden age.
-The earliest mention of the kingdom is the 16th century.
+The Majeerteen Sultanate, also known as Majeerteenia or Migiurtinia, was a Somali kingdom centered in the Horn of Africa.
+It was ruled by Boqor Osman Mahamuud (II) during its golden age.
+The earliest mention of the kingdom is in the 16th century.

-Before the famous Majeerteen Sultanate there was the Sultanate of Amaanle (Abdirahman Awe) which was overthrown and overtaken by Osman Mahamuud (I) who became the subsequent King and Sultan.
-It rose to prominence in the 19th century, under the reign of the resourceful Boqor (King) Osman Mahamuud(II).
-His Sultanate controlled Bari Karkaar, Nugaaal and also central Somalia in the 19th and early 20th centuries.
+Before the Majeerteen Sultanate, there was the Sultanate of Amaanle (Abdirahman Awe), which was overthrown and overtaken by Osman Mahamuud (I), who became the subsequent King and Sultan.
+It rose to prominence in the 19th century, under the reign of the resourceful Boqor (King) Osman Mahamuud (II).
+His Sultanate controlled Bari Karkaar, Nugaaal, and central Somalia in the 19th and early 20th centuries.

 The polity exerted a strong centralised authority during its existence and possessed all of the organs and trappings of an integrated modern state: a functioning bureaucracy, a hereditary nobility, titled aristocrats, a state flag as well as a professional army.
 It was another example of the determination of the Migiurtini people to maintain a traditional and free society.
 The sultanate also maintained written records of their activities, which still exist.
 It also entered into treaties with foreign powers and exerted strong centralized authority on the domestic front.

-The Majeerteen Sultans have styled themselves Boqor of all Darod following the collapse of the Sultanate of Adal in the 16th century.

 Sultanate of Hobyo

-The Sultanate of Hobyo, also known as the Sultanate of Obbia was a 19th-century Somali kingdom in present-day northeastern and central Somalia and eastern Ethiopia.
+The Sultanate of Hobyo, also known as the Sultanate of Obbia, was a 19th-century Somali kingdom in present-day northeastern and central Somalia and eastern Ethiopia.
 It was established in the 1870s by Ali Yusuf Kenadid.
 Initially, Ali Yusuf Kenadid's goal was to seize control of the neighbouring Majeerteen Sultanate, which was then ruled by his cousin Boqor Osman Mahamud.
-However, he was unsuccessful in this endeavour, and was eventually forced into exile in Yemen.
+However, he was unsuccessful, and was eventually forced into exile in Yemen.
 A decade later, in the 1870s, Kenadid returned from the Arabian Peninsula with a band of Hadhrami musketeers and a group of devoted lieutenants.
 With their assistance, he managed to overpower the local Habar Gidir clans and establish the kingdom of Hobyo in 1878.